Marksmanship badges (United States): U.S. Marine Corps

-The U.S. Marine Corps award two types of Marine Corps Marksmanship Qualification Badges, one for the service rifle and one for the service pistol, to all Marines who qualify at three different qualification levels (highest to lowest): expert, sharpshooter, and marksman.
+The U.S. Marine Corps award two types of Marine Corps Marksmanship Qualification Badges, one for the service rifle and one for the service pistol, to all Marines who qualify at one of three different qualification levels (highest to lowest): expert, sharpshooter, and marksman.
 These qualification badges are suspended beneath a brooch which bears the name of the type of weapon (rifle or pistol) and the qualification level earned.
 Some of these badges are different in appearance, depending on the type of weapon and qualification level.

 For a Marine to earn a marksmanship qualification badge, they must obtain a passing score at an annual weapons qualification event.
-To earn a Marine Corps Rifle Qualification Badge, a Marine must successfully complete multiple tables of fire to include the Fundamental Rifle Marksmanship Table, the Basic Combat Rifle Marksmanship Table, the Intermediate Combat Rifle Marksmanship Table, and the Advanced Combat Rifle Marksmanship Table.
+To earn a Marine Corps Rifle Qualification Badge, a Marine must successfully complete multiple tables of fire (organized, sequential training modules used to teach, practice, and evaluate marksmanship skills from basic to advanced levels) to include the Fundamental Rifle Marksmanship Table, the Basic Combat Rifle Marksmanship Table, the Intermediate Combat Rifle Marksmanship Table, and the Advanced Combat Rifle Marksmanship Table.
 These tables require a Marine to engage human silhouettes at varying distances, positions, and scenarios within an allotted time.
 To earn a Marine Corps Pistol Qualification Badge, a Marine must successfully complete four phases of fire which include weapons handling, operator maintenance, stationary target engagement, and scenario based target engagements.
 Similar to the rifle tables, the pistol phases require a Marine to engage human silhouettes at varying distances and scenarios within an allotted time.
 After qualifying, a Marine will receive a marksmanship badge commensurate with the score they obtained.
 For annual qualification with the service rifle, scores range from 305 to 350 for expert, 280–304 for sharpshooter, and 250–279 for marksman.
 For annual qualification with the service pistol, the scores range from 364 to 400 for expert, 324–363 for sharpshooter, and 264–323 for marksman.

 U.S. Marine Corps Marksmanship Qualification Badges may be worn on U.S. Marine Corps dress and service uniforms for the remainder of a Marine's military career, or until a different level of qualification (higher or lower) is achieved.
 Typically, all Marines qualify with the rifle on an annual basis.
 The most recent qualification score determines the badge that is worn.
 If a Marine achieves the qualification of expert multiple times, a clasp is hung between the brooch and the pendant of the appropriate badge denoting the number of subsequent awards.